Angel Links: Characters

-The protagonist.
-Here is leader of the pirate-fighting service known as Angel Links.
+The protagonist and leader of the pirate-fighting service known as Angel Links.
 She is an excited and romantic teenager who takes her job seriously, but shows a relaxed side when she's not on duty.
 Meifon's most noteworthy trait is her large bust, and is often the subject of fanservice because of it.
 Her partner in battle is Taffei, who hides in her cleavage until Meifon calls for his help (Taffei transforms into a unique blade that has the visual qualities of angelic and demonic).Meifon excels at both martial arts and swordsmanship.
 She has a hotblooded side, and like Duuz she enjoys a good fight.
 Meifon is plagued with a strange past that unveils itself as the anime moves forward.

 Meifon is voiced by Ryoka Yuzuki in Japanese and Mariette Sluyter in English.